AndrewRoddy/Gomodoro/README.md

 - [ ] Create apple watch app (in a different repo)

 ### To Do : Complete
+- [X] `10.15.2025` Add notification that says your break time is up
 - [X] `10.15.2025` User can choose to show or hide circles by clicking
 - [X] `10.15.2025` Fix bug where minimized window doesn't count time
 - [X] `10.14.2025` Saving data also saves circles state